Gleicianegaldino/gleicianegaldino/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-## 👋 Hello, Devs!!
-Welcome to my Github profile.
+## Welcome to my profile!

-### My name is Gleiciane and I'm a student of Internet Systems!
+My name is Gleiciane Galdino and I'm currently pursuing a degree in Internet Systems at the Federal Institute of Education, Science and Technology of Pernambuco.
+I use GitHub to share practice and study projects I undertake both inside and outside of college.
+I have experience with several technologies including PHP, SQL, NoSQL, MySQL, Linux, and Java, and I'm always looking to learn more.

+I hope you find something useful on my profile and feel free to contact me to discuss collaborations or joint projects.
+Thank you for visiting!

+I'm interested in web and mobile development, as well as technologies related to artificial intelligence.

 <div>
 <a href="https://github.com/gleicianegaldino">